 Independent testing and validation datasets are not required for this trial because it is intended only to optimize an internal RF metric and observe the sensitivity of the OOB error rate to said parameter optimization process.
 All flash floods occurring in the low elevation areas and during the study period are included (N = 15,257).
 Following the undersampling procedure discussed previously, an equal number of non-flood cases from the low elevation area and the study period are randomly selected; this results in a training dataset with N = 30,514, split evenly between flash floods and non-floods.

 In this test, dtree can be either 10, 20, or “None”, where “None” means that the depth of a tree is not restricted.
 When dtree is “None” (blue lines in Figure 10), trees range in depth from 18 to 40 layers, as shown in Table 8.
-The distributions of the unrestricted tree depths for the low and middle elevation regimes are nearly identical, but for the high elevation cases, the unrestricted trees are deeper.
+The distributions of the unrestricted tree depths for the low and middle elevation regimes are nearly identical, but for the high elevation cases, the unrestricted trees are deeper, which implies that more predictor variables, and therefore, more tree levels, are required to completely split flash flood cases from non-flood cases.
 Note that ntree = 400 in Table 8 because the tree depths are recorded at the end of the experiment explained by Figure 10.

 Table 8.
 Tree depths when dtree = “None”, ntree = 400, and mtry = “sqrt”